Tebay Fell Race

 Junior Races

 Juniors must be prepared to carry: Waterproof jacket, hat (buff OK), gloves.
-SIgns at registration will confirm what needs to be carried
+Signs at registration will confirm what needs to be carried

 Junior routes will be fully flagged with marshals at major points.
 The majority of races will be on generally fast grass land with some trods.
 However there will be sections of rougher ground (bog, reeds, tussocks) commensurate with the age groups' abilities.

-Junior age categories are defined by the age of the runner on 31st December 2025, as per FRA Junior Championship rules.
+Junior age categories are defined by the age of the runner on 31st December 2026, as per FRA Junior Championship rules.

 Previous Results